IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Tagged provider
-You need tagged provider when you want to resolve provider only from container with certain tags and their sub scopes.
+Sometimes you need to resolve provider only from container with certain tags and their sub scopes.
+Especially if you want to register dependency as singleton for some tags, for example `root`
-It doesn't make a clones in scopes with tags that are not in provider's tags.
+- NOTICE: It doesn't make clones in not tagged-matched scopes.
 Usually it's used with `SingletonProvider`.

 ```typescript
 import { Provider, TaggedProvider, asSingleton, perTags } from "ts-ioc-container";